pachyderm/pachyderm/doc/docs/2.0.x/deploy-manage/manage/backup_restore.md

 ### Suspend Operations

-- Pause any external automated process ingressing data to Pachyderm input repos, or queue/divert those as they will fail to connect to the cluster while the backup occurs.
+- **Pause any external automated process ingressing data to Pachyderm input repos**, or queue/divert those as they will fail to connect to the cluster while the backup occurs.

-- Suspend all mutation of state by scaling `pachd` and the worker pods down:
+- **Suspend all mutation of state by scaling `pachd` and the worker pods down**:

+    Before starting, make sure that your context points to the server you want to pause by running `pachctl config get active-context`.
+Find more information on how to [set your context](../../deploy/quickstart/#4-have-pachctl-and-your-cluster-communicate){target=_blank} in our deployment section.

+    To pause Pachyderm, **run the `pachctl pause` command**.

     !!!
-Important
+Tip "An alternative would be to use `kubectl`"

-             Before you start, make sure that `kubectl` [points to the right cluster](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/){target=_blank} .
+         Before starting, make sure that `kubectl` [points to the right cluster](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/){target=_blank}.
          Run `kubectl config get-contexts` to list all available clusters and contexts (the current context is marked with a `*`), then `kubectl config use-context <your-context-name>` to set the proper active context.

          ```shell
          kubectl scale deployment pachd --replicas 0
          kubectl scale rc --replicas 0 -l suite=pachyderm,component=worker
          ```

          Note that it takes some time for scaling down to take effect;

          Run the `watch` command to monitor the state of `pachd` and worker pods terminating:

          ```shell
          watch -n 5 kubectl get pods
          ```

 ### Back Up The Databases And The Object Store